giorginamarie/giorginamarie/README.md

 ## Hi there 👋

-(I promise I will update this again soon 🎉)

-- 🔭 I’m currently working on getting started with Github.
+- 🔭 I’m just getting started with Github.
 - 🌱 I’m currently learning how to program in Java.
 - 📫 How to reach me: Email!
 - 😄 Pronouns: she/they